richardxie1119/MEISTER/README.md

 ## Multiscale data analysis

 The Notebooks for the multifaceted data analysis can be found [here](https://github.com/richardxie1119/multiscale_analysis).
-A more complete version is upcoming soon.